Holy Saturday: Eastern Orthodox

 The Gospel reading is Matthew 28:1-20, St. Matthew's account of the Resurrection.
 While the first fifteen verses are not read at any other time, the final five verses form one of the Sunday Matins Gospels and are the standard Gospel reading for baptisms.

 The Cherubic Hymn is replaced by 'Let all mortal flesh keep silence', an analogous hymn from the ancient Liturgy of Saint James, and the Hymn to the Theotokos is replaced with the irmos from Ode 9 of the Canon the night before, Christ's promise to His Mother that she will be magnified following His Resurrection, but other than that the Liturgy proceeds as any other Liturgy of St. Basil.
 After the service, in many places, it is customary to break and bless bread as at a Vigil, but to omit the blessing of oil.

 Great Lent was originally the period of catechesis for new converts in order to prepare them for baptism and chrismation and when there are converts received, that occurs during the Old testament readings during the vesperal divine liturgy.
 Before the midnight service, the faithful gather in church for the reading of the Acts of the Apostles in its entirety.
 Preceding midnight the Paschal Vigil begins with the Midnight Office, during which the Canon of Holy Saturday is repeated, toward the end of which the epitaphios is removed from the center of the church and placed on the altar table where it remains until the Ascension.
 Then, all of the candles and lights in the church are extinguished, and all wait in darkness and silence for the proclamation of the Resurrection of Christ.

 Western traditions

+Roman Catholicism

-In the Catholic Church, the altar remains stripped completely bare (following the Mass on Maundy Thursday).
-The celebration of the Sacraments is extremely limited: Holy Communion is given only as Viaticum to the dying; while Penance, Anointing of the Sick and baptism may be administered because they, like Viaticum, are helpful to ensuring salvation for the dying.
+In the Catholic Church, the altar remains stripped completely bare (following the Mass of the Lord's Supper on Maundy Thursday).
+The celebration of the Sacraments is extremely limited: Holy Communion is given only as Viaticum to the dying; while penance, Anointing of the Sick and baptism may be administered because they, like Viaticum, are helpful to ensuring salvation for the dying.
 The day is the second day of the Paschal fast as outlined in Sacrosanctum Concilium, Article 110.
+In the Roman Catholic Church, plenary indulgence is obtained if two or more faithfuls pray the Holy Rosary or if the faithful attends the celebration of the Easter Vigil and renews their baptismal promises, which are part of the liturgy of the same Mass.